Overo Extension

 - a speaker (speaker specification): with Linux running on the Gumstix Overo COM, it's really easy play any audio format you need or implement a speech synthesizer.
 If the user prefer to have the speaker on the extension linked to the e-puck processor, it can simply be done changing two small resistors

 - 8 LEDs: have you ever seen a board without leds?!
-Anyway they are completely controllable through gpio lines (gpio70-gpio77), for detailed information refer to "Configuration" chapter afterward
+Anyway they are completely controllable through GPIO lines (gpio70-gpio77), for detailed information refer to section GPIO - pins mode

-- a rotary selector: you can choose what program is running on the e-puck based on the selector position
+- a rotary selector: one could choose what program is running on the e-puck based on the selector position

-- 2 long range proximity sensors (long range specification)
+- 2 long range infrared proximity sensors (long range specification)

 - the PixelPlus PO6030 camera remains mounted on the robot, but you could receive image from it by using the OMAP ISP (Camera Interface Subsystem); this way we can receive up to 18 frames per second (VGA color images)